jackalhan/qa_datasets_converter/README.md

 # Dataset Converter for Question-Answering (QA) Tasks
-Dataset Converter for QA Tasks: from one format to other one
+Dataset Converter for natural language processing tasks such QA(question-answering) Tasks: from one format to other one

 #### QA Dataset Paper & Data :